 Redcord is a scientific breakthrough in physical therapy and sports performance.
 It has been extensively peer reviewed with 100+ research studies featured in industry approved publications, including the Journal of Physical Therapy Science, Journal of Human Kinetics, Journal of Biomechanics, and Journal of Dance Medicine & Science.

-NEUROMUSCULAR DE-ACTIVATION
+NEUROMUSCULAR DEACTIVATION

 Many studies have shown that trauma (injury, concussion, pregnancy, surgery, etc.) creates physical imbalances throughout the body by altering our brain’s capacity to switch on the right muscles, at the right time, and with the right amount of strength.

-Known as neuromuscular de-activation, this process begins by shutting down the body's inner core stabilizers.
-These are the smaller muscles located near our joints.
-Under normal circumstances, their primary role is to stabilize the spine, pelvis, hips, shoulders and other joints to allow for upright posture and functional mobility.
+Known as neuromuscular deactivation, this process begins by shutting down the body's inner core stabilizers.
+These are the smaller muscles located near the joints.
+Their primary role is to stabilize our pelvis, spine and body to allow for upright posture and functional mobility.
+Some examples of joint stabilizers include the:

-Simply put, the outer muscles are now doing two jobs: moving and stabilizing.
+Simply put, our outer muscles are now doing two jobs: moving and stabilizing.
 But they are not built to stay on constantly like the inner muscles.
 So it's only a matter of time for them to tighten up like a knot.
 A classic example of this is tight hamstrings (outer muscles) compensating for a weak core (inner muscles).
-It is our body's innate way to protect the spine by stiffening up muscles further down the myofascial chain.
+It is the body's innate way to protect the spine by stiffening up muscles further down the myofascial chain.

 Muscle deactivation impairs how you stabilize joint motions.
-It makes the body more susceptible to injuries.
+It makes your body more susceptible to injuries.
 It can even disrupt how you regulate normal bodily processes, such as urinating (i.e., pelvic floor dysfunction), digesting food and breathing.

 NEUROMUSCULAR ACTIVATION